o-william-white/skim2mito/README.md

 **skim2phylo** is a snakemake pipeline for the batch assembly, annotation, and phylogenetic analysis of mitochondrial genomes and ribosomal genes from low coverage "genome skims".
 The pipeline was designed specifically to work with sequence data from museum collections.

-An additional pipeline **gene2phylo** is provided which can be used to implement phylogenetic analysis for a given set of aligned genes.
+An additional pipeline **gene2phylo** is provided which can be used to implement further phylogenetic analysis for set of aligned genes, using individual genes, a partitioned gene alignment and astral.

 ## Setup